p0p0p0p/p0p0p0p.github.io/retirees.md

 Ys Seven - Innocent Primeval Breaker | VGMC 8 | 8
 Ys VIII: Lacrimosa of Dana - Sunshine Coastline | VGMC 12 | 1
 Ys: Memories of Celceta - False God of Causality | VGMC 8 | 16
+YU-NO: A Girl Who Chants Love at the Bound of this World - Different World 1 | VGMC 16 | 16